weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 #### Sorting by multiple properties

-To sort by more than one property, pass an array of { `path`, `order` } objects to the sort operator:
+To sort by more than one property, pass an array of { `path`, `order` } objects to the sort function:

 <Tabs groupId="languages">
   <TabItem value="py4" label="Python (v4)">